Uphill & Downhill Parking Rules in Ontario

 • Carefully approach the curb, ensuring not to get too close to any car or object ahead of you.

-• Turn your steering wheel to the left so that your front wheels turn away from the curb and towards the road.
+• Turn your steering wheel to the left so the wheels point away from the curb.
+If the vehicle rolls backward, the tires will catch the curb.
 If your car starts to roll backward, the curb will act as a block and catch your tires.

 • Before stepping off the brake pedal, engage your handbrake.